A Little History

 The older ones would also be old enough to remember when Hawaii and Alaska were admitted as states of the United States.
 The younger ones would not remember when there were less than 50 states, and those that were born in following decades would not see any new states admitted to the union or changes to the design of the American flag.

 In their early years, although they would be taught to beware of strangers, they were far less worried about accepting homemade treats on Halloween than children in later decades, after stories of Halloween sadism spread.
-In fact, homemade treats such as cookies, popcorn balls, and candy apples were regular offerings at Halloween.
+In fact, homemade treats such as cookies, popcorn balls, and candy apples were regular offerings at Halloween during their youth.

 Throughout their lives, they would become comfortable with a variety of new technologies, seeing rapid technological changes such as: